bridgesense/lampready/README.md

 Right now, Red Hat is allowing access to this repository at no charge.
 All you need to do is [register](https://developers.redhat.com/#assembly-field-sections-7105).
-Since CentOS has moved out of the production space, this is a good way to see websites working in the RHEL environment.
-Thankfully, there's not much difference.
+Since CentOS has moved out of the production space, LAMPReady is a nice solution to see how your website will perform in the RHEL environment.
+Thankfully, there's not much difference to what you're already used to.

 *By default a container does not use up one of your deployment slots.
 Inside the container you already have access to the main repository.*